dolphin-acoustics-vip/Workflow_Tutorials/README.md

 ## Keeping your Branch Up-To-Date
-If others have psuhed changes onto a repository after you made your clone of it, you can get the most updated version of the repository by running:
+If others have pushed changes onto a repository after you made your clone of it, you can get the most updated version of the repository by running:

 `git push origin main` (assuming in this case that you were in the `main` branch).